JoshuaGoldberg/owl-lean/README.md

 ## Issue 3 - Subtyping

+A core part of Owl's design is the inclusion of subtyping, written ``t1 <: t2``, meaning that ``t1`` is a subtype of ``t2``.
+This pops up in various rules within the language, such as with type lambdas:

+Insert here

+Additionally, Owl allows for the following rule:

+Insert here

+Which allows a for a term to have type ``t2`` if it has a ``t1`` and ``t1`` subtypes  ``t2``.
+This allows us to write some more creative definitions, such as the following:

+Insert here

+Which is allowed as all terms are a subtype of ``Any``.
+This means, of course, that we need to add subtyping to our typechecker design, otherwise we lose out on a lot of expressibility with what we can write.
+Doing this is actually pretty straightforward, as we can mostly focus on extending our typechcker with this new feature.
+We did this by adding an additional definition, called ``subtype``, that takes in two types (``t1`` and ``t2``), and returns a proof that ``t1 <: t2`` if possible.

 ## Issue 4 - Labels and Constraints

 Constraints play a big role in working with the language of Owl.
 In short, a constraint defines the relation between two labels.
 To keep it simple, we can assume most constraints take the form of ``l1 ⊑ l2``, meaning that ``l1`` flows to ``l2``.